frederikkrieger/antiprotonflux-neural-networks/README.md

 ```python
 from antiproton_flux_python import dphidlogK
 ```
 in the neural network files.
-This will use a pure python computation and is therefore slower.
+This will use a pure python implementation and is therefore slower.

-The semi-analytical calculation can be found in https://arxiv.org/abs/1012.4515.
-The data used is taken from the website http://www.marcocirelli.net/PPPC4DMID.html.
+The semi-analytical calculation can be found in <https://arxiv.org/abs/1012.4515>.
+The data used is taken from the website <http://www.marcocirelli.net/PPPC4DMID.html>.

+If you run into any problems or have questions, feel free to contact me at <frederik.krieger@rwth-aachen.de>.